 This conference provides a unique opportunity for health professionals interested in TSC to share experiences and ideas for improving care for people with TSC while understanding how research and clinical developments might be able to change the trajectory of the disease.

-The conference is hosted by TSA.
+The conference is hosted by TSA and we warmly welcome the participation of TSCNZ.
 Development of the program has been done in consultation with an expert steering committee who have kindly volunteered their time and expertise.

 TSA thanks the members of our conference steering committee for helping us to develop the conference program: